pickr02/cumbria-moths/core/docs/docs-site-config.md

     y: 10
     scale: 1.2
 ```
+- **timesclice**: the group under which options are configured for the timeslice chart ('Occurrence by year').
+- **colour1**: specifies the colour for dots representing records under the first year threshold.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the value will be '#1b9e77'.
+Examples:
+  - `colour1: red` (HTML colour name)
+  - `colour1: rgb(100,120,30)` (red, green blue format)
+  - `colour1: "#EF9766"` (hex colour format - double-quotes required)
+- **colour2**: specifies the colour for dots representing records between the first and second year thresholds.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the value will be '#7570b3'.
+For examples, see 'colour1'.
+- **colour3**: specifies the colour for dots representing records over the second year thresholds.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the value will be '#d95f02'.
+For examples, see 'colour1'.
+- **threshold1**: specifies the year that will be the upper limit of the first band of records and the lower limit of the second bad of records in the timeslice chart.
+If not specified, the value will be 1999.
+Example:
+  - `threshold1: 2005`
+- **threshold2**: specifies the year that will be the upper limit of the second band of records and the lower limit of the third band of records the in the timeslice chart.
+If not specified, the value will be 2009.
+Example:
+  - `threshold2: 2015`

 ## Configuring the temporal charts
 These options are used to tailor the appearance and behaviour of the temporal charts.
 These are specified as a group of options with the group name *charts*.
 - **aspect-ratio**: a numeric value between 0 and 1 that indicates the height of each chart as a fraction of its width.
 The width of the charts is always set to fill the available display area.
 If not specified, a value of 0.5 is used.
 Example: